-What you won’t enjoy is looking at a dying mess.
-So keep plants looking good by regularly dead heading and you’ll enjoy a longer display of blooms.
-Make sure you keep new plants, especially those with little root growth, well watered and hoe off weeds, which thrive in the warmth and rain.
+Keep the rest of your plants looking good by regularly deadheading and you’ll enjoy a longer display of blooms.
+Make sure you keep new plants, especially those with little root growth, well-watered and hoe off weeds, which thrive in the warmth and rain.

 Things to do…